vvv-school/tutorial_dl-deployment/README.md

 Response: 80
 ~~~

-## Run the module on the robot and/or with different models
+## Run the module on the robot and with different models

 In this part we provide some indications to run the module on the robot and to use different network models.